misakiudon/Light.vn-wiki-en/english/tutorials/productivity_tips.md

 ## Writing safe macros

 Macros are a way to convert text A to B.
+You will likely start using them to create `custom commands`.

 They can however be dangerous as you may replace some random `A` that you weren't intending to convert.
 We thus recommmend the following: